naotoman/hugo-mywebsite/content/post/comparing-two-jsons-with-float-values-in-python.md

 ```

 Python also has builtin `json` module, but there seems to be no functions that can be used for this purpose.
-So, I decided to create a function for my own.
+So, I decided to create a function on my own.

 ## Definition of (approximate) equality
 Before we go, we have to define (approximate) equality of float values.